henningWoehr/actions/pyoxidizer-build/readme.md

 # pyoxidizer-build
+GitHub Action for python projects using poetry

+## Description
 This action will use a python poetry project and build executables/installer for either linux or windows.
 Building for mac is currently not yet supported.